Expect these restaurant manager interview questions that explore your strengths, skills and expertise for the job opportunity.

 Tell me about a decision you recently had to make at work under intense time pressure.

 This question is used to assess your decision-making and judgment.
-Include the following steps in your answer - considering the relevant facts carefully, weighing up the alternatives and deciding on the best course of action.
+Include the following steps in your answer:

 It is important to highlight your ability to remain clear-headed under stress, restaurant staff often work under high levels of pressure.